GSA/fedramp-gov/_posts/2019-03-14-2019-fedramp-five-awards-acceping-nominations.md

 **The nomination period closes on May 17th, and winners will be announced on June 25th at the <a href="https://atarc.org/event/cloud-infrastructure-summit/">ATARC Federal Cloud & Infrastructure Summit.</a>**

-Please note that FedRAMP Five is a public recognition award and does not include any monetary.
+Please note that FedRAMP Five is a public recognition award and does not include any monetary prizes.

 We look forward to seeing your nominations and celebrating our shared achievements and successes!